HuxleyM/happy-cat/README.md

 This is an app to use to sign up to the HappyCat service, built using React.js and tested using Jest and Enzyme.

+# TDD and testing

+Im a strong believer in TDD and this project started using this.
+However I was learning more about react and remembering FE skills every couple of hours, therefore building using TDD was becoming a lengthy process.
+After running into a bug with enzyme - I left this here as i'd like to debug it - I swapped to retrospectively testing.

+I need more time with testing and react as i found my tests where often measuring side effect within the out putted html.
+I did use cypress to run end to end tests.

+# features

+The form is fully accessible
+Onchange handlers ensure a user can only submit a form once fields have been validated field validations css modules

 # wireframes

+Can be found on figma here: https://www.figma.com/file/yfITVmdEnBgy0wuq4zbL4m/Untitled?node-id=0%3A1

+# Acknowledgements and known bugs

+I do not think this is great quality code and things are muddled.
+I think I need a bit longer than a couple of days to get familiar with react hooks - i had hoped to use the use effect and use reducer hooks.
+I'd also like to understand how to test pure functions and not side effects of state changes.

+The biggest bug right now is that users can not edit a value once they've submitted a form - they can see it but cannot edit it.

 # challenges